DXHeroes/knowledge-base-content/practices/wireframing.md

 short_description: Wireframing is a visual tool to create a scheme of the user interface (UI) without focusing on graphic design.
 It helps to get a better picture of the elements that will be programmed.
 tags:
   - wireframing
-  - architecture
-  - ux/ui
-  - design
   - prototyping
   - clickable prototype
-  - prototyping
   - visualization
+  - lean canvas
+  - value proposition
+  - ux/ui
+  - pilot project
 keywords:
   - wireframe
   - wireframing
-  -
   - scheme
-  - graphic
+  - graphic design
   - grayscale
-  - design
-  - visual
+  - visual representation
-  - prototype
-  - font
-  - high fidelity
-  - low fidelity
 ---

 # Wireframing

+**TL;DR**

+Wireframe shows how will the UI of your product look.
+It does not have any sophisticated visual design, in fact, it can be drawn on a piece of paper.

 ## What Is a Wireframe